Coney Island: Current rides

 Coney Island contains three rides with landmark status.
 One is a New York City designated landmark, another is listed in the National Register of Historic Places (NRHP), and a third is both a city landmark and a NRHP-listed landmark.

 The Wonder Wheel, opened in 1920, is a steel Ferris wheel with both stationary cars and rocking cars that slide along a track.
 It holds 144 riders, stands 150 ft tall, weighs over 200 ST, and is located at Deno's Wonder Wheel Amusement Park.
 The Wonder Wheel was made a city landmark in 1989.

 The B&B Carousell (as spelled by the frame's builder, William F. Mangels) is Coney Island's last traditional carousel, near the old entrance to Luna Park.
 The carousel was built circa 1906–1909 with a traditional roll-operated fairground organ.
 It was relocated multiple times, most recently to Luna Park's Steeplechase Plaza in 2013, and listed on the National Register of Historic Places in 2016.

 The Coney Island Cyclone, opened in 1927, is one of the United States' oldest wooden roller coasters still in operation.
 The Cyclone includes an 85 ft, 58-degree drop.
 It is owned by the City of New York, and is operated by Luna Park under a franchise agreement.
 The Cyclone was made a city landmark in 1988 and was listed on the NRHP in 1991.
 The Cyclone is New York City's only remaining wooden coaster and is considered "irreplaceable", since timber-supported coasters can no longer be built under modern city building codes.

 There are also multiple other rides in Coney Island.
 In March 2014, construction started on the new Thunderbolt, a steel roller coaster that was manufactured by Zamperla at a cost of $10 million.
 The ride features 2000 ft of track, a height of 125 ft, and a top speed of 65 mph, as well as four inversions.
 The Thunderbolt opened in June 2014.

-There are also multiple bumper car rides in Coney Island, all operated separately.
+Several bumper car rides in Coney Island are all operated separately.
 As of 2019, these include an attraction in Deno's Wonder Wheel Park, as well as Eldorado Auto Skooter on Surf Avenue.
 Historically, the earliest bumper car rides were located in Coney Island.
 Furthermore, two traditional dark ride haunted houses operate at Coney Island: Spook-a-Rama at Deno's, and Ghost Hole on West 12th Street adjacent to Deno's.